thelovelab/comp-bio-setup/quantify.md

 abundances, which can then be used to also generate gene-level quantifications.

-The latest binary for running Salmon can be found here:
+The latest release for running Salmon can be found here:

 <https://github.com/COMBINE-lab/salmon/releases>

+The linux binaries can be downloaded and run directly on the cluster.

 A workflow of how to run Salmon can be found here: